shuozhixu/FYRE2024/README.md

 	sbatch lmp.batch

 Once the simulation is finished, we will find a file `dilatation_pressure` in the directory on OSCER.
 Its first column is the dilatation (which is unitless) and its second column is the hydrostatic pressure (in units of GPa).
 Plot the dilatation-pressure curve to see what it looks like.
-At the maximum hydrostatic pressure, the material yields, and the plastic deformation begins.
-The maximum hydrostatic pressure is then taken as the yield strength.
-It can be found by running
+When the dilatation is small, the pressure increases with it smoothly.
+However, when the dilatation is sufficiently large, the pressure would experience a large drop.
+And that is when the material yields and the plastic deformation begins.
+That critical hydrostatic pressure is then taken as the yield strength.

-	sh max_curve.sh

-which would yield two numbers on the screen.
-The second number is the critical pressure.

 #### Other void sizes